Award Winning Alpacas of Peruvian/Accoyo Color

 The PacaTrapper uses the inherent strength of a buried barn post, which economizes the amount of steel required to fabricate this chute.
 This brings down the cost of the chute & shipping, allows cria to nurse under MOM, and my favorite part....
 IT TAKES UP NO BARN FLOOR SPACE!

-When you study the typical alpaca chute design, they use this big bulky frame, which it's sole purpose is to support the belly straps and a V-brace, but unfortunately from the perspective of an alpaca, many behave as though its a torture chamber to stay the hell out of!.
 As many of you already know, alpacas need to be pushed into chutes, pens, trailers, vans, etc......
-Suffice to say, I found a better, more economical method of placing the support frame ABOVE the alpaca (and their eyes), and removing the STRESS that explains their behavioral tendencies while in a typical alpaca chute......and by the way, did I mention the PacaTrapper is totally out of the way of all traffic yet can be used at a moments notice?
+Suffice to say, I found a better, more economical method of placing the support frame ABOVE the alpaca (and their eyes), and removing the STRESS that explains their behavioral tendencies while in a typical alpaca chute......NO LONGER WILL YOU HAVE TO PUSH AN ALPACA INTO A CHUTE!!!!....................and by the way, did I mention the PacaTrapper is totally out of the way of all foot traffic, yet can be used at a moments notice?

 I had dinner with some very experienced chute owning alpaca breeders the other night and they asked me " Don, how do you keep the alpaca from thrashing around in your PacaTrapper?"

 I thought WOW!, That question speaks volumes for the effectiveness of the typical alpaca chute.
-Wouldn't you agree? ........"thrashing?"..... c'mon!
+Wouldn't you agree? ........"thrashing?".....
+C'mon!

-SIMPLE?....Yep!...Now, imagine that she won't let her new born nurse, This is the ticket folks!
+SIMPLE 1-Man toenail clipping?....Yep!...Now, imagine that she won't let her new born nurse, This is the ticket folks!
 Look how easy the cria can get under Mom.

 Image: